 Mastering Effects & Transitions with Framer: The secret to a great Experience

-One crucial aspect in the Web experience is how animations are integrated into your website, they needs to have the right timing, duration, positioning, and optimal offset.
-Today, I'll share practical tips on how to become a master of effects and transitions in Framer.
+A key part of the web experience is how animations fit into your website.
+They need the right timing, duration, positioning, and optimal offset.
+Today, I'm sharing some practical tips on how to master effects and transitions in Framer.

 Riccardo Marconato